🩺 Affordable Private Healthcare

 REASON FOR SKIPPING A SMEAR: Self-conscious because you are overdue for a wax

-• The only person whose business this is, is yours.
+• The only person whose business this is is yours.
 A professional doctor will not judge you.
-In fact, they are unlikely to even notice what’s going on with your grooming situation.
+They are unlikely to even notice what’s going on with your grooming situation.

 4. It Isn’t That Important